rkayman/funswift/README.md

 [object] <> [anotherObject] // [object, anotherObject]
 ```

-This allows us to use Semigroup protocol instead where we want to concatinate objects, we added generalization we no longer need to work with concrete types.
+This allows us to use Semigroup protocol instead where we want to concatenate objects.
+We added generalization; therefore, we no longer need to work with concrete types.
 Semigroup always returns the same type.
 So if we do A + A = A

 ## Monoid protocol

 Monoid inherits from Semigroup but adds the posibility to be empty/return an empty object.
-For instance an empty string  "" or an empty array [].
+For instance, an empty string "" or an empty array [].

 ## Why focus on monads?

-Funswift is not all about monads but its my main focus.
-They solve some specific problems and make life easier as a developer no matter if you prefeer imperative or functional style.
-And swift is already full of monads, like `string`, `SubString`, `Array` (sequenses), `Optional` and `Result`.
+Funswift is not all about monads but it's the main focus.
+Monads solve some specific problems and make life easier as a developer no matter if you prefeer imperative or functional style.
+Plus, swift is already full of monads, like `string`, `SubString`, `Array` (sequences), `Optional` and `Result`.

 ## Some common features of all the monads in the funswift.

-All monads supports atleast three functions: `pure`, `flatMap` and `map`.
-Some of them have support for `zip` and convience methods for instantiate itself from another monadic type. `IO` can for instance be created from a `Deferred` and `Deferred` can be created from an `IO`.
+All monads supports at least three functions: `pure`, `flatMap` and `map`.
+Some of them have support for `zip` and convenience methods to instantiate itself from another monadic type.  `IO` can, for instance, be created from a `Deferred` and `Deferred` can be created from an `IO`.

 `pure` helps you lift a parametric value up to the world of the monadic values.
 Its just a simple way of creating a monad with a wrapped value.
 Its called `Some`, and `Just` in some other languages.

-All monads produces a value, and they are all Covariant on their outputs.
-Some like the Reader which both producers and consumes value are Covariant on the output and Contravariant on the input.
+All monads produces a value, and they are all covariant on their outputs.
+Some, like the Reader, which both produces and consumes values, are covariant on the output and contravariant on the input.

 ## IO

-In pure functional languages like Haskell its impossible to have an effect without using monads.
+In pure functional languages, like Haskell, it's impossible to have an effect without using monads.
 An effect can be reading from input, disk, network or anything else outside your control.
 An easy way of dealing with effects is to wrap a value inside an `IO`-monad. `IO` allows manipulating effects, transform (`map`), and chain (bind, `flatmap`, `>>-`) them.
-IO is also lazy which is also another important aspect of functional programming.
+IO is also lazy; which is another important aspect of functional programming.
 To run an IO-effect you need to call `unsafeRun()` .

 ```swift
 let lazyHelloWorld = IO<String> { "hello world" }